ARMmbed/mbed-os-example-cellular/README.md

 ## Running the application

-Drag and drop the application binary from `BUILD/YOUR_TARGET_WITH_MODEM/GCC_ARM/mbed-os-example-cellular.bin` to your mbed-enabled target hardware which appears as a USB device on your host machine.
+Drag and drop the application binary from `BUILD/YOUR_TARGET_WITH_MODEM/GCC_ARM/mbed-os-example-cellular.bin` to your mbed Enabled target hardware, which appears as a USB device on your host machine.

-Attatch a serial console emulator of your choice (e.g., putty, minicom, screen etc) to your USB device, set the baudrate to be 115200 and reset your board by pressing reset button.
+Attach a serial console emulator of your choice (for example, PuTTY, Minicom or screen) to your USB device.
+Set the baudrate to 115200, and reset your board by pressing the reset button.

 You should see an output similar to this: